Levothyroxine versus thyroxine

 • Changes in appetite

-See also Levothyroxine and glipizide
+See also Levothyroxine 50 mcg

 If you experience any of these serious side effects, it is important to seek medical attention immediately.
 Additionally, if you have any concerns about the side effects of Levothyroxine or thyroxine, be sure to discuss them with your healthcare provider.